80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 The now-closed auto shop was run by Robert Miner from the 1970s to the 1990s, during which time he created this car-spider hybrid.
 Though the auto shop isn’t open anymore, the sculpture continues to guard it.

-Park in the Jack-in-the-Box parking lot next door if you want to get out and get a good look at the sculpture!
+Park in the parking lot next door if you want to get out and get a good look at the sculpture!
 You won’t be able to enter the gate, but you can take photos through it.

 Note: This is private property — don’t trespass.